ethereum/ethereum-org-website/src/content/defi/index.md

 Flash loans are a more experimental form of decentralized lending that let you borrow without collateral or providing any personal information.

 Flash loans are not advised if you're not a technical expert but they hint at what might be possible to everyone in the future.
-With Ethereum you can take out huge loans without putting up any collateral whatsoever.
+They make it possible to take out huge loans without putting up any collateral whatsoever.

 It works on the premise that the loan is taken out and paid back within the same transaction.
 If it can't be paid back, the transaction reverts as if nothing ever happened.